matm/jQuery-File-Upload-Wiki/Options.md

 * Type: *function*
 * Arguments:
     1. file: JSON response with information for the uploaded file.
+    2. handler: A reference to the uploadHandler, gives access to all handler methods and upload settings.
 * Example:
 ```js
 function (file) {